nicoboyce/ds/_posts/2023-09-23-contracting-is-all-in-the-prep.md

 ### Optimise for zero downtime

 Any time hardware issues arise it is always at a cost.
 Poor tech choices mean it takes longer to solve the client's problem.
 Very poor choices can mean you lose out on pay.
-Let's start with the basics<!--excerpt-end-->.
+Let's start with the basics...<!--excerpt-end-->

 *Please note that **bold type** denotes a specific product recommendation.
 I have only linked to specific products where they're not so well-known.
 None of these links are affiliate links.
 Do let me know any suggestions or feedback on this post.
 Thanks!*